osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 configure: error: unable to find bpf/xsk.h for AF_XDP support
 ```

-If we look at `config.log` we can see the following message:
+If we would look at `config.log` we can see the following message:

 ```
 configure:18659: checking bpf/xsk.h usability